preignition/program-user-guide/docs/app/survey/tutorial/session-3-localization.md

 description: Learn how to translate your survey into French and Spanish.
 ---

-# Session 3: Translating Your Survey
+# Training Course Session 3: Translating Your Survey

 ## Overview